efuzy/efuzy/docs/src/pages/vue-directives/scroll.md

 ```

 ### Determining Scrolling Container
-Please read [here](/vue-components/scroll-observer#Determining-Scrolling-Container) about how Quasar determines the container to attach scrolling events to.
+Please read [here](/vue-components/scroll-observer#Determining-Scrolling-Container) about how Efuzy determines the container to attach scrolling events to.

 ## Scroll API
 <doc-api file="Scroll" />